Diversity and competition

 Production licences are normally awarded to a group of companies, led by an operator.
 Through the cooperation in the production licence, the various companies will check and challenge the operator’s assessments so that the best possible decisions are made, while at the same time allowing less experienced companies to build more expertise.

-Since 2000, there has been a considerable increase in the number and diversity of companies operating on the Norwegian shelf.
+In the period after year 2000, there was a considerable increase in the number and diversity of companies operating on the NCS.
 Before this, a small number of large Norwegian and international companies dominated.
 As parts of the continental shelf have matured and different challenges have arisen, the Norwegian authorities have considered it important to make adjustments to ensure effective exploration, development of discoveries and production on fields that are on stream.
+In the past few years, there has been significant consolidation in the industry, and the composition of companies with current activity on the NCS, compared to only a few years ago, has declined.

 Three adjustments in the framework conditions have been particularly important in stimulating competition and increasing the diversity of companies on the shelf: